Bayesian Matrix Decomposition and Applications: Introduction and Background

-Similarly, we can also show that any vector in the column space of $\bA$ is perpendicular to any vector in the null space of $\bA^\top$.
-Additionally, the column space of $\bA$ together with the null space of $\bA^\top$ span the entire $\real^m$, which is known as the fundamental theorem of linear algebra.
+Similarly, any vector in $\cspace(\bA)$ is orthogonal to any vector in $\nspace(\bA^\top)$.
+Moreover, $\cspace(\bA)$ and $\nspace(\bA^\top)$ together span $\real^M$.
+This is the essence of the \textit{fundamental theorem of linear algebra}, which consists of two parts: orthogonality and dimensionality.

-The fundamental theorem contains two parts, the dimension of the subspaces and the orthogonality of the subspaces.
-The orthogonality can be easily verified as shown above.
-Additionally, when the row space has dimension $r$, the null space has dimension $n-r$.
-This cannot be easily stated and we prove it in the following theorem.
+While orthogonality follows directly from the definitions, the dimensional relationship requires proof.
+Specifically, if the row space has dimension $R$, then the null space has dimension $N-R$.
+This is formalized below.